 As the internet gambling market continues its meteoric rise, operators become increasingly high targets.
 Today, we’ll see what kind of challenges they face, and how to protect their business in the long run.

-It’s predicted that by the end of 2023 the iGaming industry will generate a global revenue rate of $92.9 billion with major markets such as the US, Germany, and Spain all recently legalizing online gambling.
+It’s predicted that by the end of 2023, the iGaming industry will generate a global revenue rate of $92.9 billion with major markets such as the US, Germany, and Spain all recently legalizing aspects of real-money online gaming.

-Gambling fraud sees the fraudster look to abuse a promotional abuse through multi-accounting or use stolen credit cards/IDs whereas gambling scams see the perpetrator actually involve themselves with the game instead and look to camouflage themselves as an honest punter in order to e.g. launder money, thereby obscuring its original source.
+Other online gambling scams see the perpetrator actually involve themselves with the games instead and look to camouflage themselves as an honest punter in order to e.g. launder money, thereby obscuring its original source.

-Fraudsters will look to abuse and leave as soon as they make funds, however, active players will participate in scams to ‘beat the bookie”, such as arbitrage or matched betting, and continue playing in ways that are not allowed (or are outright illegal) for as long as they can get away with it.
+Fraudsters will look to abuse and leave as soon as they make funds – however, active, every-day players may also participate in scams to “beat the bookie”, such as arbitrage or matched betting, and continue playing in ways that are not allowed (or are outright illegal) for as long as they can get away with it.

-Gambling operators and online casinos do not face an easy task when it comes to monitoring and preventing fraud.
+Gambling operators, poker rooms and online casinos do not face an easy task when it comes to monitoring and preventing fraud.
 Since they essentially operate as digital wallets, they will run into numerous risk factors, which requires sophisticated tools to analyze and flag data.
 SEON provides this kind of sophistication, to rise to the challenge of the most sophisticated fraudsters.

-SEON is more than just a software solution, we’re your partner in reducing bonus abuse!
+SEON is more than just a software solution, we’re your partner in reducing gambling fraud scams!